-The first question you should ask before you get a pet is, Can I afford a pet?
+The first question you should ask before getting a pet is, Can I afford one?

-There are lots of costs involved with owning a pet from food to clothing to medications that can cost into the thousands over a lifetime.
+Many costs involved with owning a pet, from food to clothing to medications, can cost thousands over a lifetime.

 Do I Need To Buy Cat Insurance?

 That’s up to you whether you can afford it; however, it is probably a smart idea.

 One of the best companies to buy pet insurance from in Canada is Trupanion which we considered with our pet.

 He passed away shortly after.

 No matter what type of pet you have, Pet insurance will never be a waste of money if you consider the costs of veterinarians in Canada.

 This is why it’s essential to budget for your pets, have emergency savings, and consider getting pet insurance.